Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.

 #6 – Unexpected Benefits

-It’s still very early of course, after all the shelter-in-place order had only been in effect for a few weeks at the time of these meetings.
-However, some companies are already seeing positive signs of improved collaboration among employees, partly attributed to effective tools and partly to the change being forced on them.
+Some companies noted seeing positive signs of improved collaboration among employees, partly attributed to effective tools and partly to the change being forced on them.

 Final Thoughts

-Fortunately, most of the CIOs were upbeat in their current assessment of the environment and their ability to react to it.
-They’re proud of their teams and impressed with their abilities to react and respond well to a dire situation.
+Fortunately, most of the CIOs were upbeat in their assessment of the environment and their ability to react to it.
+They stated they were proud of their teams and impressed with their abilities to react and respond well to a dire situation.

-Here are some of the key takeaways: focus on people AND technology, being especially mindful of the impact on people’s lives, emotions and stress levels; good planning is invaluable; look now for operational improvement opportunities on the other side; and leverage collaboration tools but put the effort in to ensure excellent adoption.
+Here are some of the key takeaways: focus on people AND technology, being especially mindful of the impact on people’s lives, emotions and stress levels; good planning is invaluable; look now for operational improvement opportunities after a crisis; and leverage collaboration tools but put the effort in to ensure excellent adoption.